Work on your credit score!

 Although the mortgage lending market has taken a blow, all is not lost for first time buyers.
 Take the time to save the deposits required and consider the personal profile lenders are looking for.
 Whilst many first-timers get knocked back, it is important to remain determined and work towards the goal of achieving home ownership.

 Thanks for reading!
 We hope you found these tips useful.
-And of course, if you’re considering buying a property in Darlington, feel free to browse properties for sale on our website.
+And of course, if you’re considering buying a property, feel free to browse properties for sale on our website.